-The Department of Portuguese, in collaboration with the Departments of Art History, Educational Leadership, History, Political Science, Sociology/Anthropology, Teaching and Learning, and the Center for Portuguese Studies and Culture, offers the MA in Portuguese Studies and the PhD in Luso-Afro-Brazilian Studies and Theory.
+The Department of Portuguese, in collaboration with the Departments of Art History, Educational Leadership, History, Political Science, Sociology/Anthropology, STEM Education and Teacher Development, and the Center for Portuguese Studies and Culture, offers the MA in Portuguese Studies and the PhD in Luso-Afro-Brazilian Studies and Theory.
 Both degrees give graduates an in-depth understanding of the literary and cultural history of the Portuguese-speaking world within a broad, interdisciplinary context of humanities and social sciences.
 Course offerings are complemented by frequent guest lectures, colloquia, and an international peer-reviewed academic journal, Portuguese Literary & Cultural Studies.

 The majority of core and elective courses are taught in the Department of Portuguese, in the disciplinary area of literary and cultural studies.
 These courses are mostly offered in Portuguese.
 Students may also take courses related to the Portuguese-speaking world that are taught in English in the departments of Art History, Educational Leadership, History, Political Science, and Sociology/Anthropology.
 In addition to regular curricular offerings, students take seminar-level courses taught by a rotating pool of distinguished visiting scholars, in residence at UMass Dartmouth as holders of the Hélio and Amélia Pedroso/Luso-American Foundation Endowed Chair in Portuguese Studies.
 Graduate courses are also offered during the summer, in conjunction with the Summer Program in Portuguese.